 Diakofti Beach: Diakofti is the lovely main port area of Kythera where you will find this tiny village with stunning green and emerald crystal clear waters in fine white sand.

-Avlemonas Bay is probably the most beautiful seaside village of Kythera, if not of Greece and a very romantic place.
+Avlemonas Bay is probably the most beautiful seaside village of Kythera and a very romantic place to visit.

 In the most appealing natural environment of Avlemonas, you can have the freshest fish possible while very close lies the soft sandy beach of Palaiopolis.

 - Maryianni Apartments: A happy place to be, at least this is what all guests have to say!
 Spotlessly clean, lovely staff, great location.
 Check it out for prices and availability on Booking. com